hridigital/british-army-officers-public/readme.txt

 # Total links should be 111,466
 .quit

-python python/sheet.py manual-test stage-two-confirm # Links the Category B sheets to Sheet 99.
-Category B sheets are where each person should definitely also be in a Category A Sheet. python python/sheet.py manual-test stage-two-reject # These sheets should *never* be able to get into Sheet 99. python python/sheet.py manual stage-two-confirm python python/sheet.py manual stage-two-reject
+python python/sheet.py manual-test stage-two-confirm # Links the Category B sheets to Sheet 99. python python/sheet.py manual-test stage-two-reject # These sheets should *never* be able to get into Sheet 99. python python/sheet.py manual stage-two-confirm python python/sheet.py manual stage-two-reject

-# Internal links can only point to sheet 99.
-This can sometimes not happen eg. handwritten sheets.
+# Internal links (links within a year) should only point to sheet 99.
+This can sometimes be violated by the handwritten sheets.
 # The following command redirects all internal links to point to the sheet 99 version of the bidkey, or its successor sheet 99 record if it itself is linked.
 python python/sheet.py internal-link-redirect